kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc.md

 * Maintainers: `alicef`
 * Components: [`kernelci-deploy`](https://github.com/kernelci/kernelci-deploy)

-## Channel Maintainers
+### Channel Maintainers

+As with any open-source project, ensuring communication between all the contributors, users and maintainers is essential.
+Several channels are available for KernelCI and each of them requires some maintenance too.

-### IRC
+#### IRC

-This is about keeping the `#kernelci` IRC channel updated and managing automated notifications sent to it (monitoring services, GitHub and Jenkins integration...)
+This is about keeping the `#kernelci` IRC channel on libera.chat updated and managing automated notifications sent to it (monitoring services, GitHub and Jenkins integration...)

 * Maintainers: `montjoie`

-### groups.io
+#### groups.io

 All the KernelCI mailing lists are managed via [groups.io](https://groups.io).
-This includes moderating incoming messages and new subscriptions, keeping settings up to date and dealing with changes to the schemes for each price plan.
+Maintaining them includes moderating incoming messages and new subscriptions, keeping settings up-to-date and dealing with changes to the schemes for each price plan.

 * Maintainers: `broonie`, `khilman`

-### Slack
+#### Slack

 The [KernelCI Slack channel](https://kernelci.slack.com) may be used as an alternative to IRC.
 However, more people are using IRC so Slack is only there